 - monitoring the admissions procedure to ensure all students have equal access to school services.

-- ensure the policy is reviewed every three years.
+- ensure the policy is reviewed every year.

 Our school building does have wheelchair access, which leads to: the reception, the visitor’s toilet, the Prayer Hall and The Media Room.
 Access will be available to the gym from the back entrance but there is as of yet no access to the first floor.